Second Opium War: Second battle of Canton (1857)

 The capture of Canton, on 1 January 1858, a city with a population of over 1,000,000 by less than 6,000 troops, resulted in the British and French forces suffering 15 killed and 113 wounded.
 200–650 of the defenders and inhabitants became casualties.
 Ye Mingchen was captured and exiled to Calcutta, India, where he starved himself to death.

 Meanwhile, in Hong Kong, there was a possible attempt to poison John Bowring and his family in January, known as the Esing Bakery incident.
 However, if it was deliberate, the baker who had been charged with lacing bread with arsenic bungled the attempt by putting an excess of the poison into the dough, such that his victims vomited sufficient quantities of the poison that they had only a non-lethal dose left in their system.
 Criers were sent out with an alert, preventing further injury.

 When known in Britain, the Arrow incident (and the British military response) became the subject of controversy.
 The British House of Commons on 3 March passed a resolution by 263 to 249 against the Government saying:

 In response, the Whig Prime Minister Lord Palmerston attacked the patriotism of the Whigs who sponsored the resolution, and Parliament was dissolved, causing the British general election of March 1857.

 The Chinese issue figured prominently in the election, at which Palmerston won an increased majority, silencing the voices within the Whig faction who supported China.
 The new parliament decided to seek redress from China based on the report about the Arrow Incident submitted by Harry Parkes.
 The French Empire, the United States, and the Russian Empire received requests from Britain to form an alliance.

 Interlude

 Treaties of Tianjin

-In June 1858, the first part of the war ended with the four Treaties of Tientsin, to which Britain, France, Russia, and the U.S. were parties.
+In June 1858, the first part of the war ended with the four Treaties of Tientsin (Tianjin), to which Britain, France, Russia, and the U.S. were parties.
 These treaties opened 11 more ports to Western trade.
 The Chinese initially refused to ratify the treaties.

 The major points of the treaty were: